BLCM/DataDumper/README.md

   dealt-with, to condense the number of `exec`s that have to be done, but what I've done is restrict it to 800 `obj dump` statements at once, which seems to be sufficient to dump the whole game.
+- This should generate a dump file that's a little over 6GB (as of mid June, 2019), and on my PC took a little under 90 minutes to complete.

 ### 6. Filter out any sensitive data